Common lime; European lime; Lime tree; Tilia cordata; Tilia platyphyllos

-Linden is an herb that comes from various species of Tilia, or lime tree.
+Linden is an herb that comes from various species of Tilia , or lime tree.
 It has been used in European folk medicine for centuries to treat a wide range of health problems.
-Flowers from 2 linden species (Tilia cordata and Tilia platyphyllos) were historically used to soothe nerves and treat health problems associated with anxiety.
+Flowers from 2 linden species ( Tilia cordata and Tilia platyphyllos ) were historically used to soothe nerves and treat health problems associated with anxiety.
 These flowers were steeped as a tea to relieve anxiety related to indigestion, irregular heartbeat, and vomiting.
 Today, linden is used in many cough and cold remedies.
 Active ingredients in linden help promote sweating, which may help treat people with fevers.
-However, there is very little scientific evidence on linden's effectiveness.
+However, scientific evidence on linden's effectiveness is lacking.
 Lime trees are also valued for their wood and charcoal, and for the honey made from their flowers.

-The Tilia species grow in temperate climates in the north.
+The Tilia species grows in temperate climates in the north.
 They are deciduous trees (losing their leaves in winter) that can grow to a height of 90 feet and may live up to 1,000 years.
-Herbal linden flower formulas typically call for either Tilia cordata, the small leafed European linden also known as the winter linden, or Tilia platyphyllos, the large leafed, early blooming summer linden.
+Herbal linden flower formulas typically call for either Tilia cordata , the small leafed European linden also known as the winter linden, or Tilia platyphyllos , the large leafed, early blooming summer linden.
 Both species are often planted along city streets.
 Depending on the species, their fragrance ranges from strong and sweet to quite rich.
 The dried flowers are mildly sweet and sticky, and the fruit is somewhat sweet and slimy.
 Linden tea has a pleasing taste, due in part to the aromatic volatile oil found in the flowers.

 Linden flowers, leaves, wood, and charcoal (obtained from the wood) are the parts used for medicinal purposes.
 Active ingredients in the linden flowers include flavonoids (which act as antioxidants), volatile oil, and mucilage components (which are soothing and reduce inflammation).
 The plant also contains tannins that can act as an astringent.